 Hofstra, which offers 100% program accessibility for persons with disabilities, has a distinguished tradition of accessibility and hospitality to disabled people.
 The University has long welcomed students with a variety of disabilities, major and minor, visible and invisible, acquired and congenital.

 Furthermore, Hofstra's Axinn Library collection has substantial strength in the field.
-It carries many specialized journals, and its book collection is also very comprehensive - in part because it benefits from state funding (through the Department of Education) and has been designated as a Long Island Library Resources Council "area library" for disability studies.
-So the University is rich in both disability history and resources.
+It carries many specialized journals, and its book collection is very comprehensive, in part because it benefits from state funding (through the Department of Education) and has been designated as a Long Island Library Resources Council "area library" for disability studies.
+Therefore, the University is rich in both disability history and resources.